-CyLab researchers to present at the IEEE Symposium on Security and Privacy
+CyLab researchers present research at the IEEE Symposium on Security and Privacy

 Michael Cunningham